Tim55667757/TKSBrokerAPI/docs/examples/OrdersGridSetter/README.md

 **[Orders Grid Setter](https://github.com/Tim55667757/TKSBrokerAPI/tree/develop/docs/examples/OrdersGridSetter)** scenario can be set up a grid of orders (limit or stop, with buy or sell directions) with defined step and lots.
 It works on TKSBrokerAPI platform in parallel mode conveyor simultaneously for a lot of instruments defined by tickers.
 This script is convenient to use when you need to place fast many orders (several tens or hundreds) for various instruments, which would be difficult to do manually through the broker's application.

+The speed of placing orders is limited by the [broker's limits](https://tinkoff.github.io/investAPI/limits/) for working via the API.
+In fact, in this scenario it takes ~0.25 ± 0.05 seconds to open one order on average, excluding timeouts for connecting to the broker’s server.

 ### Concept

 It will be easier to understand how the scenario works in the illustration below.